Can you imagine an internet without advertisements?

 Compounding the problem is ad blocking.
 In the U.S., thwarting ads is a choice — a way to make the web less cluttered.
 But in emerging economies, thwarting ads is more of a necessity.
 Steep data costs and sluggish network speeds make ads expensive obstacles.
 As a result, proxy browsers that block ads, like UC Browser or Opera Mini, are commonplace.
 According to a report by PageFair, more than 309 million Internet users deployed mobile ad blockers in 2016, with nearly a third of that number hailing from India.

-The scarcity of personal data in markets like Nigeria and India for targeting ads, makes it harder for advertisers to see an ROI on campaigns.
 The newest digital citizens also produce significantly less information.
 Digital footprints in Nigeria and India are smaller: fewer web site cookies, fewer online purchases, fewer search engine queries.
 And new users often create multiple social media accounts, fragmenting already limited profiling data.
 The result is a scarcity of personal data for targeting ads, making it harder for advertisers to see an ROI on their campaigns.

 What does this mean?
 Can the internet only flourish in developed economies?
 Are the next billion destined to limited access?
 In Paying Attention to the Poor: Digital Advertising in Emerging Markets, new research by Caribou Digital and Mozilla, we explore the reasons why digital advertising isn’t thriving—and what it means for the future of the web and internet-based businesses in the Global South.